tenox7/wfm/README.md

 To enable authentication, specify password file via `-passwd=/path/users.json` flag.
 Passwords are read on startup and therefore can be placed outside of chroot directory.
-Passwords can also be hardcoded in the binary, se below.
+Passwords can also be hardcoded in the binary at the compile time, se below.

 ## User Management